This article has been significantly updated June 18, to include information from the new PPP Forgiveness Application.

 Line 6.
 Total amount paid by Borrower for employer contributions for employee health insurance: ___________________

 Enter the total amount paid by the Borrower for employer contributions for employee health insurance, including employer contributions to a self-insured, employer-sponsored group health plan, but excluding any pre-tax or after tax contributions by employees.
+Do not add employer health insurance contributions made on behalf of a self-employed individual, general partners, or owner-employees of an S-corporation, because such payments are already included in their compensation.

 Line 7.
 Total amount paid by Borrower for employer contributions to employee retirement plans: ___________________

 Enter the total amount paid by the borrower for employer contributions to employee retirement plans, excluding any pre-tax or after-tax contributions by employees.
+Do not add employer retirement contributions made on behalf of a self-employed individual or general partners, because such payments are already included in their compensation.

 Line 8.
 Total amount paid by borrower for employer state and local taxes assessed on employee compensation: ___________________